mattvenn/piffin/led/LED.md

 # Flashing an LED

-Flashing an LED is a good first example of controlling something in the real world with a computer.
-Once we can control an LED we can move on to things like motors and buzzers.
 The Raspberry Pi has many GPIOs (General Purpose Input/Output) that we can use.
 They can either be set as an input or an output.
+Flashing an LED is a good first example of using the Pi's output to controlling something in the real world.
+Once we can control an LED we can move on to things like motors and buzzers.

 ## What will be learnt